heubachmedia/hmReports-Release/Documentation/Utilities/hmRep_Index2RGB.md

 |Blue|Longint|←|blue RGB color

 ### Description
-The command *** <self> *** converts an index color of the 4D color-table into a RGB value.
+The command hmRep_INDEX2RGB converts an index color of the 4D color-table into a RGB value.
 The command returns all three RGB colors.
 These values are needed then later among other commands in hmReports.
 The index color must indicate a value between 0 and 255.

 ### Example
 The following example converts the color red of the 4D-color-table into a RGB expression: